 A couple kisses during their Iceland elopement

-The best time to visit Iceland for the perfect Iceland elopement will all depend on the type of elopement you want!
+The best time to visit Iceland for the perfect Iceland elopement depends on your desired elopement!

-No matter the weather you want, though, it’s important to know that Iceland has REALLY tumultuous and wild weather.
+No matter the weather you want, it’s important to know that Iceland has REALLY tumultuous and wild weather.
 Some days, you may seriously experience all four seasons!
-In addition, due to the geographic position of the island, the hours of sunlight will fluctuate depending on the time of year.
+In addition, due to the island’s geographic position, the hours of sunlight will fluctuate depending on the time of year.

-Iceland’s peak season is June to August, where the weather is most similar to summer.
+Iceland’s peak season is June to August when the weather resembles summer.
 Due to Iceland’s geographic position, you can also experience a phenomenon called “Midnight Sun” from April to August.
-During Midnight Sun, the island never really gets dark, and you have hours of magical, golden hour light (which makes for outstanding photos!).
+During Midnight Sun, the island never gets dark, and you have hours of magical, golden hour light (which makes for outstanding photos!).

 A couple stands together during their Iceland elopement

-The unique lighting situation also gives you plenty of time to explore the country.
-But if you do plan to visit during the Midnight Sun, make sure to prepare and bring things like eye masks or even melatonin if you struggle with sleeping.
+The unique lighting also gives you plenty of time to explore the country.
+But if you plan to visit during the Midnight Sun, prepare and bring things like eye masks or even melatonin if you struggle with sleeping.

-Outside of the peak season, you should consider visiting in December to February for the best winter conditions.
+Outside of the peak season, you should consider visiting from December to February for the best winter conditions.
 Winter may not seem like an ideal time to visit, but Iceland is home to some spectacular Northern Lights.
 You can also enjoy whale watching during winter.
-Some of the downsides of the winter season, though, include much shorter days and extreme wintery conditions.
-You’ll need a 4WD vehicle and some roads may be closed, too, if they are too icy.
+However, some of the downsides of the winter season include much shorter days and extreme wintery conditions.
+You’ll need a 4WD vehicle; some roads may be closed if they are too icy.

 A couple kisses in front of a waterfall in Iceland

 If you’re looking to visit around the shoulder seasons, like March to May or September to November, be aware that weather conditions can vary quite a bit.
-There will be far fewer visitors, of course, but fluctuating amounts of snow and ice may make your trip unpredictable.
+Of course, there will be far fewer visitors, but fluctuating amounts of snow and ice may make your trip unpredictable.

 Where to Stay for Your Iceland Elopement